stacks-network/docs/_develop/collections.md

 Collections is the feature designed to make data portable among Blockstack applications.
 Sharing is accomplished by storing a user's data in a standardized format at a known, Gaia storage location.
 Collections associate user data with a user's decentralized ID.
 When users move among apps, the same data is available to each application the user authorizes.

 On this page, you learn what collections are and how to use them.
-You'll learn about the `Contacts` collection in particular.
+You'll learn about the `Contact` collection in particular.
 The following topics are covered:

 * TOC
 {:toc}